 - Cash back rewards cards are inherently more user-friendly than other types of rewards cards because they typically offer the most straightforward redemption methods.
 If anything, the comfort of knowing you could put a little bit of money back in your pocket offers some peace of mind when you’re swiping your credit card for your latest clothes or tech haul.

-- If you don’t use Uber all that often (ride shares or food delivery), you could end up with a bunch of rewards in a form that you’ll make use of.
+- If you don’t use Uber all that often (ride shares or food delivery), you could end up with a bunch of rewards in a form that you can’t make use of.
 It’s like having millions in an ancient and long-defunct currency – it’s not going to do you much good, is it?
 Granted, if you’re even considering applying for the Uber Credit Card then you must partake in their services with some level of regularity – but I’m not certain that I use it often enough to be willing to sink all my earnings into their app.

 - A combination of the above reasons: At the end of the day, I prefer flexibility with my credit card reward options.
 Say, for instance, that I moved to a country that didn’t have Uber.
 Then what?
 I either close the card since I can’t use the rewards I would earn through purchases, thus, losing all the credit history I’ve accumulated with them (not to mention the loss of ‘total available credit’ and the hit on my ‘average age of credit’).
 Or, I could continue to keep the card open for credit score purposes, but then sink my rewards into an unusable format.